nopri/onlinestore-multi/README.txt

 - GeoIP
 - MySQL

-*) Bundled with old version
+*) Bundled (old version)

 WARNING:
 - need code cleanup (not working until code cleanup is done)
 - need at least one font file (ttf)
-- will be rewritten for single site/domain (should be done before end of 2012)
+- will be rewritten for single site/domain or keep it multi site
+  (should be done before end of 2012)

 Thank you :)